kaob1991/pands-project2021/README.md

 ![](https://github.com/kaob1991/pands-project2021/blob/13a5198bb8aaf833a1aa79d435061477ab345a04/describe%20iris.png)

-It gives a nice idea of the average real-life sizes of the flowers.
+It gives an accurate idea of the average real-life sizes of the flowers.
 It can be seen that, on average, the Iris Setosa has a large sepal compared to the petal, whereas the Iris Virginica and Versicolor's petals and sepals are closer in size.

 #### Correlation & Heatmaps